bluedata-katacoda/katacoda-scenarios/Spark_upgrade_scenarios/step7.md

 <br><b> total_vcores.sh</b> file which is used to obtain the total number of virtual CPU cores assigned to the nodes.

-<br><b>Macros.sh</b> It has all the built in macros of BlueData that would be executed during image creation.
+br><b>Macros.sh</b> contains all the built in macros of BlueData that would be executed during image creation.

 <br><b>Logging.sh</b> This provides the logging facilities for a catalog configuration bundle.